 #6: New York State: Upper Delaware Scenic Byway

 For a longer trip, try the Upper Delaware Scenic Byway in New York State (Route 97).
-Families, hikers, anglers, birders, cyclists, campers all will be spoilt for choice here.
+Families, hikers, anglers, birders, cyclists, and campers alike will have something to do here.

 Covering around 70 miles along the Delaware River between the City of Port Jervis in Orange County and the Village of Hancock in Delaware County, your drive will take you through a region rich in activities, cultural history, and of course, stunning autumn foliage.